patricklam/plam.new-webpage/content/top/nz-places.md

 * [Mount Tarawera](https://www.kaitiaki.co.nz/guided-tours/) (July 2021): must be guided by Kaitiaki Adventures; extremely high reward-to-effort ratio; could also take a helicopter but I think that's less rewarding.
 * [Blue Spring&mdash;Te Waihou Walkway](https://www.waikatonz.com/experiences/walking-hiking-trails/blue-spring-te-waihou-walkway/) (July 2021): pretty easy, scenic, between Tauranga and Rotorua.
 Seems to get all of the people out for a Sunday walk from Tauranga, busy.
 * [Rotorua redwoods walk](https://redwoods.co.nz/walk/) (February 2020): walking in the forest, good day activity, though no elevation gain (unless you pay for the tree walk and climb into the canopy; I didn't).
+* [Whakarewarewa Living Maori Village](https://whakarewarewa.com/) (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1369)): went pre-COVID; good walking tour and cultural show.
+The village really is built on potential sinkholes and bubbling lava, like Beppu.
+* [Railcruising](https://railcruising.com/) (February 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1371)): I appreciate this use of disused rail infrastructure and it's kind of fun to ride around in one's own rail car, but it really is sort of a passive activity.
+Then again if you're driving a train and you're being active, something's wrong.
+The big brother to this is [Forgotten World Adventures](https://www.forgottenworldadventures.co.nz/), which is way longer and way more expensive.

 ## Greater Auckland
 * [Te Henga Walkway](https://www.doc.govt.nz/parks-and-recreation/places-to-go/auckland/places/muriwai-and-te-henga-area/tracks/te-henga-walkway/), from Muriwai Beach to Bethells Beach (November 2020, [pics](https://gallery.patricklam.ca/index.php?/category/1310)): kauri, beach scenery.